Nanga Punga Dost: Background

-The song begins with a guitar riff and is accompanied by violin in the middle of the song.
-It also has some orchestral lines with an addition of Indian flavours.
+The song starts with a guitar riff and incorporates violin in the middle.
+It blends orchestral elements with Indian flavors.
 The lyrics of the song were penned by Swanand Kirkire.
 In an interview, Khan stated that the song does not "come in the bracket of item songs and when I talk about the lyrics by themselves would project bad things.
 When you listen to the songs while watching the film you will get the real meaning of them".

 Release

 The music video of the song was officially released on 1 November 2014, through the YouTube channel of T-Series.
 The music video of the song, was the third song released from the album, after the two singles, "Tharki Chokro" and "Love is Waste of Time".
 The song was released on 5 November 2014, along with other tracks in the album.

 Chart performance

 On 14 November 2014, the song debuted at position 81 in iTunes India Chart Top 100.
 It was ranked at position 20 on 20 December 2014, before jumping to its peak position, 4, on 28 December 2014.
 On 27 December 2014, the song entered 91.9 Friends FM Bollywood Top 20 at position 17.
 On 2 January 2015, the song had a direct entry at position 14 in The Times of India Mirchi Top 20 Chart.
 The song also made its debut at No. 33 position in the Top 40 Asian Download Charts on 3 January 2015.